By Pam Martens and Russ Martens: July 26, 2018 ~

 The company’s Chief Information Officer, Anish Bhimani, told the Information Networking Institute at Carnegie Mellon that JPMorgan has “more software developers than Google, and more technologists than Microsoft…we get to build things at scale that have never been done before.”

 One of the things JPMorgan is supposed to be building at scale is risk management systems to oversee its massive derivatives portfolio.
 According to the Office of the Comptroller of the Currency, the Federal regulator of national banks, as of March 31, 2018 JPMorgan Chase has $54.76 trillion in notional (face amount) of derivatives.
-(See Table 2 in this OCC report.)
+(See Table 2 in the Appendix in this OCC report.)

 Those legions of IT folks at JPMorgan Chase, unfortunately, were asleep at the switch in 2012 when its London traders made hundreds of billions of dollars in risky derivatives bets and Jamie Dimon told the press that the rumors swirling about those bets were a “Tempest in a Teapot.”
 Dimon’s risk technology software was apparently not showing him that his bank was suffering steep losses and that the bank was on its way to losing $6.2 billion of depositors’ money.